 - Darmstadt University of Technology.

-Examples of subjects to study for free in Germany
+Examples of subjects to study in Germany

-Within around 450 public universities in Germany, you can apply to numerous study fields available in English and German as well.
-Popular disciplines in Germany include
+Within around 450 public universities in Germany, you can apply to numerous study fields available in English and German, as well.
+Popular disciplines in Germany include:

 International student experiences in Germany